The New York Times called ‘Anonymous’ op-ed author Miles Taylor a Trump ‘senior official.’ Was that accurate?

 In his definition, “senior administration officials” are assistants to the president, Cabinet officials, and the principals and deputies in the national security apparatus.
 “That’s what I think of when I read that term, and that’s what I think a lot of other people think,” he added.

-Jonathan Karl, ABC News chief Washington correspondent, acknowledged that the term is a blurry one.
-But “in this context I don’t think anybody when they read the anonymous op-ed in the New York Times thought it was someone who was an advisor to a Cabinet secretary who had very little contact with the president himself.”
+Jonathan Karl, chief Washington correspondent for ABC News, acknowledged that the term is a blurry one.
+But he said he doesn’t think “anybody when they read the anonymous op-ed thought it was someone who was an adviser to a Cabinet secretary who had very little contact with the president himself.”

-Olivia Nuzzi, Washington reporter for New York Magazine, said that the times she’s used that attribution it’s been the product of a negotiation with a source.
+Olivia Nuzzi of New York Magazine said that the times she’s used that attribution it’s been the product of a negotiation with a source.
 “It’s so vague as to be meaningless, which is why sources want it, but that’s also why it can feel like a deceit for the reader when they learn who you’re actually talking to.”

 In the case of an anonymous author, “the prospect of who it might be creates more interest than who it really is,” said Lockhart.
 “Going public ends the game.
 People play the game because it is fun and interesting and it’s like anything — the more hype and speculation, the higher propensity for disappointment.”